stadiamaps/ferrostar/guide/src/web-getting-started.md

 Other frameworks, like Vue, have more native support for web components.
 In Vue, you can write “markup” in your components like this!
+Though note that the properties need to be written as camelCase!
+Some IDEs do not correctly suggest code completion for non-Vue components.

 ```javascript
 <ferrostar-web